mshshlfl/flutter_math_fork/README.md

 [![Build Status](https://travis-ci.com/znjameswu/flutter_math.svg?branch=master)](https://travis-ci.com/znjameswu/flutter_math) [![codecov](https://codecov.io/gh/znjameswu/flutter_math/branch/master/graph/badge.svg)](https://codecov.io/gh/znjameswu/flutter_math) [![Pub Version](https://img.shields.io/pub/v/flutter_math_fork)](https://pub.dev/packages/flutter_math_fork)

+## ⚠ fork of fork

+This is a fork of [flutter_math_fork](https://github.com/simpleclub-extended/flutter_math_fork) with flutter_svg latest version.

 ## ⚠ fork

 This is a fork of [flutter_math](https://github.com/znjameswu/flutter_math) addressing compatibility problems while `flutter_math` is not being maintained.

 ---

 Math equation rendering in pure Dart & Flutter.

 This project aims to achieve maximum compatibility and fidelity with regard to the [KaTeX](https://github.com/KaTeX/KaTeX) project, while maintaining the performance advantage of Dart and Flutter.
 A further [UnicodeMath](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.1.pdf)-style equation editing support will be experimented in the future.

 The TeX parser is a Dart port of the KaTeX parser.
 There are only a few unsupported features and parsing differences compared to the original KaTeX parser.
 List of some unsupported features can be found [here](doc/unsupported.md).